alphaqu/notalpha-docs/docs/dashloader/cache/dashobject.md

 void postExport(RegistryReader reader);
 ```

-So for our Identifier, an example of export method looks like this.
+So for our Identifier, an example of export method looks like this:

 ```java hl_lines="2 16-19"
 @DashObject(Identifier.class)